basis-technology-corp/annotated-data-model/doc/Examples.rst

 Entities
 ---------------

-Entities refer to "real world" entities.
-Each entity in a document is the result of resolving one or more mentions.
+Entities are a result of document-level grouping of mentions that refer to the same thing.
 A mention is a span of text that mentions an entity, while an entity describes the entity itself.
+It has an entity type (e.g.
-It has an entity type (e.g. PERSON, LOCATION), entity id and head mention index (in the mentions list).
+PERSON, LOCATION), entity id and head mention index (in the mentions list).

 Mentions are strings in the text that refer to entities.
 A mention is identified by its character start/end offsets.
 It has